The Hat and the Prophet: Characters

-Main Idea & Scene 1
+Synopsis and scene 1

 The play consists of three scenes of Numbers 1 and 2 conducting a trial against "The Guilty", accusing him of killing "The Thing", along with encountering "The Thing" and uncovering his secrets, and dealing with "The Lady".
 Within the three scenes, questions of existence, innocence, and guilt would hover upon; unsuccessful relationships due to hierarchy, the question of love, and fear of every bit of life, leading to uncovering a gap between two opposite worlds.

 Accused of hurting "The Thing", "The Guilty" tries to direct things around with these questions of innocence and guilt, with the police directing light around both in hopes of revealing "the real guilty".
 He claims that its the idea of fearing Strangers planted by the community, that caused the excessive reaction (considering that "The Thing" was peculiar to him when it first landed in his place).
 As a comeback, Numbers 1 and 2 would consider enviness, hatred, and the past, filled with his relationship problems with the "Lady", and endless phobias, as factors leading to crime.

 Forming a relationship with "The Thing", a gap is uncovered.
-It doesn’t know pain, "the way to pleasure", as "The Guilty" would describe it.
-It doesn’t know feelings of loss.
+It doesn't know pain, "the way to pleasure", as "The Guilty" would describe it.
+It doesn't know feelings of loss.
 It barely even knows the other gender; hence lacking love, and lacking "the undescribable feeling of it, the hidden happiness and craveness upon it" as "The Guilty would describe it.
 Lacking "the warmth of the sun, and covered by rain".
 Accusing him again of "killing The Thing with a new technique of throwing harsh words", Numbers 1 and 2 point out the contradiction upon "The Guilty", saying that he barely even knows love, himself, and barely has electricity to talk about the beauty of sunlight.

 The relationship embarks on a different dimension of knowing oneself through a different world.
-"The Lady" trying to lure her love into taking a new direction of better marriage and life, asks him to sell "The Thing" which she and her mother tended to encounter due to his "effortless attempt of being funny" while all on stage, as laboratories were eager to uncover "this big secret" of "The Thing", and the millions of dollars was going to fix his relationship with "The Lady’s" mother.
+"The Lady" trying to lure her love into taking a new direction of better marriage and life, asks him to sell "The Thing" which she and her mother tended to encounter due to his "effortless attempt of being funny" while all on stage, as laboratories were eager to uncover "this big secret" of "The Thing", and the millions of dollars was going to fix his relationship with "The Lady's" mother.

 However, things were much more deeper to him than what everyone else thought.
 "The Thing" was the one to be showing him the real world.
-Getting into the moment with it, from sunrises to going to the beach, felt different, as he’d claim.
-Angry at "The Lady’s" way of thinking on top of everything else already, he kicks her out.
+Getting into the moment with it, from sunrises to going to the beach, felt different, as he'd claim.
+Angry at "The Lady's" way of thinking on top of everything else already, he kicks her out.